DuaelFr/cec/sites/all/modules/workflow/README.txt

 ********************************************************************
 GETTING STARTED:

 Let's create a new workflow.
-Click on Administer -> Site building -> Workflow and click on the "Add workflow" tab.
+Click on Administer -> Configuration -> Workflow -> Workflow and click on the "Add workflow" tab.

 We'll start simple.
 Call our workflow "Draft-Done" and click Add Workflow.